robseb/meta-rstools/README.md

                       read gpi as decimal value
          ````
 * **GPO Register Write**
-    * Writing a 32 Bit direct access Register to the FPGA
+    * Writing the 32 Bit direct access Register to the FPGA
         ````bash
         FPGA-gpoWrite
         ````